appdev-lessons/helper-methods-part-3/content.md

 The staring point code for `helper-methods-part-3` is where you should have arrived by the end of the previous `helper-methods-part-1-and-2` project.
 The current project `helper-methods-part-3` covers everything in this lesson.

-Let's keep going with our helper methods and learn about some more Rails shortcuts, add some bootstrap to make our app _look_ professional, and then add user accounts with Devise.
+Let's keep going with our helper methods and add some bootstrap to make our app _look_ professional, learn about rendering partials, and then add user accounts with Devise.

 ## Walkthrough video